 The activities, programs, and related policies managed by the Board shall be defined by the Board.

-New Activities can be initiated by any member of the board.
-New initiatives must fall within the scope of this board, and must be supplemented by suitable documentation.
-Before action is taken on behalf of the board, the corresponding document (including processes for implementation and other pertinent parameters) must he presented to (in person or circulated via e-mail) to the board, and is subject to their majority approval when so approved by the board.
-They then become actionable and addenda to these Sister & Related Societies Board policies and Procedures.
-As an example, not the "The Scientifci Association for Infocommunications Hungary (HTE) and IEEE Communications Society (IEEE ComSoc) HTE Thesis Award" becomes an addendum to these policies and procedures.
+New Activities can be initiated by any member of the Board.
+New initiatives must fall within the scope of this Board, and must be supplemented by suitable documentation.
+Before action is taken on behalf of the Board, the corresponding document (including processes for implementation and other pertinent parameters) must be presented (in person or circulated via e-mail) to the Board, and is subject to Board approval.
+They then become actionable and appended to these Sister & Related Societies Board policies and Procedures.
+As an example, not the "The Scientific Association for Infocommunications Hungary (HTE) and IEEE Communications Society (IEEE ComSoc) HTE Thesis Award" becomes an addendum to these policies and procedures.